Child marriage in South Sudan: Post-menstruation and bride price

 There is no set age at which a girl is deemed ready to wed.
 The preferred time for a child to be married is based on her physical and sexual reproductive development.
 When a child menstruates and gets her "period", she is eligible to marry.

 In South Sudan, youths must marry first and pay a dowry to be considered an adult.
 Dowry is the payment that is involved in child marriage.
-The groom pays dowry to the girl's family, and acceptable forms of payment include cattle, money(cash).
+The groom pays dowry to the girl's family, and acceptable forms of payment include cattle and cash.
 Cattles are vital for pastoralist communities in South Sudan and are used to indicate the wealth and status of individuals.
 As payment for the bride, the family may receive somewhere between ten and several hundred cows.
 The price of the bride varies on a multitude of things such as the bride's education, family, beauty, and community.